joshuabdixon/Anomaly-Detection-Ship-Engine-Maintenance/README.md

    - **Isolation Forest:** Implemented to compare its effectiveness in detecting outliers.
 3. **Evaluation:** Compared different models based on the percentage of detected anomalies and their alignment with business expectations.

+### Conclusion

+In this analysis, statistical and machine learning methodologies, including the Interquartile Range (IQR), One-Class SVM, and Isolation Forest, were employed to detect anomalies in a ship's engine functionality.
+The key features with higher occurrences of anomalies were **Lubrication Oil Temperature, Coolant Pressure, Fuel Pressure,** and **Engine RPM**.
+This consistency across all analysis methods indicates these features are critical for monitoring engine performance.

+Implementing the developed anomaly detection models and scheduling regular maintenance based on anomaly reports can significantly reduce potential engine malfunctions and downtime.
+These proactive measures will enhance operational efficiency, reduce repair costs, and ensure timely deliveries, ultimately improving profitability and safety.

-### Recommendations
+## Recommendations

-- **Use the Anomaly Detection Models:** Implement the developed anomaly detection models to alert engineers of potential issues before they escalate, focusing on key features outlined above but not limited to them.
+- **Use the Anomaly Detection Models:** Implement the developed anomaly detection models to alert engineers of potential issues before they escalate, particularly for the key features outlined above.
 - **Schedule Regular Maintenance:** Conduct regular maintenance checks based on anomaly reports to ensure engine components are functioning within safe parameters.

 While this document identifies features classified as outliers, it is crucial for a domain expert or ship engineer to verify whether these outliers are normal/expected or if they require further investigation into their context.

 By adopting these recommendations, the likelihood of engine malfunctions and downtime can be significantly reduced.
 Proactive maintenance and timely identification of potential issues will lead to more efficient operations, decreased repair costs, and fewer engine failures.
 This approach not only enhances crew safety but also supports timely deliveries, improving customer satisfaction and ultimately increasing the company's profitability.

-## Summary

-This anomaly detection project highlights the use of statistical and machine learning techniques to address real-world challenges in the maritime supply chain.
-By employing methods like IQR, One-Class SVM, and Isolation Forest, this analysis provides insights for proactive ship engine maintenance.
-The repository demonstrates expertise in data preprocessing, statistical analysis, and the application of machine learning models for anomaly detection.

-Feel free to explore the code and analysis provided in this repository.
-If you have questions or would like to discuss further, please contact me.

-### Files Included in This Repository
+## Files Included in This Repository

 - **Notebook:** A detailed Jupyter Notebook (`Anomaly Detection - Ship Engine Maintenance.ipynb`) containing the full implementation of the anomaly detection models.
-- **MIT LICENCE**
+- **License:** MIT License file (`LICENSE`) outlining the terms of use for this project.

+### License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.